sujaykhond/Background-changer/README.md

 ## Contact

-If you have any questions or feedback, please feel free to contact me at [your-email@example.com].
+If you have any questions or feedback, please feel free to contact me at [sujaykhond@gmail.com].

 ```

-Replace placeholders like `https://github.com/yourusername/background-color-changer.git` and `[your-email@example.com]` with your actual repository URL and contact information.
-Additionally, if you have a demo GIF, include it in the `Demo` section for better visualization.